-Before we start and to avoid any confusion, please note that ‘HWRC’ is just another name for your local tip or dump.
-Some councils refer to HWRCs as civic amenity sites or CA sites.
-Household waste recycling centre obviously sounds a more environmentally positive than ‘dump’ and reflects how most of the waste is now recycled or reused, rather than sent to landfill.
+To avoid any confusion, please note that ‘HWRC’ is just another name for your local tip or dump.
+For instance, some councils refer to HWRCs as civic amenity sites or CA sites.
+Household waste recycling centre obviously sounds more environmentally positive than ‘dump’ and similarly reflects how most of the waste is now recycled or reused, rather than sent to landfill.

-There is no right answer.
 Whether one option is better for you than another depends on a number of things.
 Maybe you have no vehicle or perhaps your favour the cheaper alternative.
 As an example, here are some of the main factors to bear in mind when thinking about which service to go for:

 The table below shows how much each council charges householders for a bulky waste collection along with the maximum number of large items they will remove.
-We’ve ranked it in order of cost because it makes it a little more exciting (!?) but bear in mind that, whilst some councils are cheaper than others, they may not offer to pick-up as many items at one time.
-Also most councils offer substantial reductions for residents on income support and some charge significant premiums for certain items like fridges and enhanced services like next day, internal or weekend collections.
+While some councils are cheaper than others, they may, on the other hand not offer to pick up as many items at one time.
+Also, most councils offer substantial reductions for residents on income support and in addition some charge significant premiums for certain items like fridges and next day collections.